isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Arc

 Each weapon system has a designated fire arc it can make attacks into.
-There are 4 arcs: **F Front, F (N) Front Narrow, R Rear, S Side.** Side facing weapons may also have an addition notation, i.e. Right or Left.
+There are 4 arcs: **F Front, F (N) Front Narrow, R Rear, S Side**.
+Side facing weapons may also have an addition notation, i.e. Right or Left.
 If the weapon has no extra note and only says S it may fire to either side - left or right.
 If it has the (Right) or (Left) notation it may only fire on that side (in addition to any other arcs shown).

 Weapon arcs are normally 90 degrees but some weapons systems are restricted to a 22 degree narrow (N) arc instead.
 Ship bases include these arcs for ease of use thin ridges delineate front, side and rear arcs, and the raised area at the front the base shows the front narrow arc.

 _e.g. a ship has three weapons profiles.
-One has arc: F/S/R, the second has arc: S/R, and the last has arc: F/S (Right)._
+One has arc: F/S/R, the second has arc: S/R, and the last has arc: F/S (Right)_.

-_In this case the first weapon would be able to fire from its Front arc, either Side arc or its Rear arc._
+_In this case the first weapon would be able to fire from its Front arc, either Side arc or its Rear arc_.

-_The second weapon could fire from either one of its Side arcs or its Rear arc._
+_The second weapon could fire from either one of its Side arcs or its Rear arc_.

-_The last weapon may only fire from the Front arc or the arc on its Right side, as it has the S (Right) notation._
+_The last weapon may only fire from the Front arc or the arc on its Right side, as it has the S (Right) notation_.

-### Special
+### Weapon special

 A number of weapon systems have special rules to reflect their effects.
 See Special Weapons Rules for more information.